 Nearsourcing continues to be a best practice for global manufacturers.
 All the contributing factors have momentum to last for the foreseeable future, particularly customer-service metrics that continue to be highly competitive.
 Customers in all markets are fickle and demanding.
 Creating localized products in-market is key.

-On a similar note, many manufacturers continue to return operations to the U.S., an act commonly called reshoring.
+On a similar note, many manufacturers are returning operations to the U.S., an act commonly called reshoring.
 In some ways this is akin to nearshoring in the U.S., making products in the United States for United States customers.
-The U.S. has the capacity, trained resources and labor costs that remained steady or actually declined in some markets.
+The U.S. has the capacity, trained resources and labor costs that have remained steady or actually declined in some markets.
 Along with all of the other reasons for nearshoring, we expect reshoring to continue.

 Diane Palmquist is Vice President of Manufacturing Industry Solutions at GT Nexus.
 The company provides a cloud-based collaboration platform that leaders in nearly every sector rely on to automate hundreds of supply chain processes on a global scale, across entire trade communities.
 Diane’s area of interest is creating supply chain technology solutions for global manufacturers.